The Weidner Collection

 In 1994, John and Naomi Weidner gifted to the Weidner Foundation a large collection of correspondence, historical documents, photographs, film reels, and artifacts that contain Weidner’s life story and the story of the Dutch-Paris Escape Line.
 The vast majority of these materials, which fill more than 100 manuscript boxes, were gathered and preserved for history by Weidner both during and after World War II.
 Many vital documents related to Dutch-Paris were written by John Weidner himself.
 The Collection is the most extensive source of information about John Weidner’s life and about the Dutch-Paris Escape Line that he founded and led.
 It is an essential trove of information for scholars conducting research on the resistance organization.

-By the terms of its agreement with Stanford, the Weidner Foundation retains the intellectual property rights, permissions, and copyrights to the Collection.
+Between 2013 and 2023, the Collection was housed with the European Collections of the Hoover Institution at Stanford University in Palo Alto, California.
+By the terms of its agreement with Stanford, the Weidner Foundation retained the intellectual property rights, permissions, and copyrights to the Collection.